pwevey/GIT_BC_Lua_Functions/README.md

 Two main ways:

-1: Place the following variable in a Post Block:
+1: Place the following function call in a Post Block:

 No Parameters:
 ```